 Diastat is meant to be used as a long-term treatment.
 If you and your doctor determine that Diastat is safe and effective for you, you’ll likely use the drug long term.

 However, it’s important to note that Diastat isn’t recommended for daily use.
-It should only be used as needed to treat refractory seizures.
-Diastat can be used to treat up to 5 seizure episodes a month.
-And, it shouldn’t be used to treat more than one seizure episode in a 5-day period.
+You should only use it as needed to treat refractory seizures.
+You can use Diastat to treat up to 5 seizure episodes a month.
+But, you should not use it to treat more than one seizure episode in a 5-day period.

 The Food and Drug Administration (FDA) approves prescription drugs such as Diastat and Diastat Acudial to treat certain conditions.
 These drugs may also be used off-label for other conditions.
-Off-label drug use means using a drug for a purpose other than what it’s been approved for by the FDA.
+Off-label drug use means using a drug for a purpose other than what the FDA has approved it for.

 Diastat and Diastat Acudial for seizures

 Diastat is used as needed to treat seizures caused by refractory epilepsy.
 This refers to epilepsy that causes seizures despite treatment with anti-epileptic medications.
-These refractory seizures may be referred to as “breakthrough seizures” or “cluster seizures.”
+Doctors may refer to these refractory seizures as breakthrough seizures or cluster seizures.

 For this use, Diastat can be given to people who are already following a stable dosage of at least one anti-epileptic drug and need additional seizure control.
 The drug works to slow or stop symptoms of a refractory seizure.